plausible/docs/docs/outbound-link-click-tracking.md

 Click on a particular external URL to filter the dashboard by those clicks only and get the full overview of that specific URL.

-:::note
+:::tip Are you using cloaked affiliate links on your site?
-Are you using cloaked affiliate links on your site?
 Here's how to automatically [track clicks on cloaked affiliate links](custom-automatic-link-tracking.md)
 :::